All the talk about habits and mindset is well and good, and I dare say, crucial. But can you stop weight gain with exercise?

 Is any of this new to you?
 Do you think you just need to eat fewer calories to stave off weight gain when you’re over 50?
 Think again.

 Theoretically that’s true, but as we age, exercise becomes even more important.

 I’m here to tell you why, and get you started exercising, or exercising more.
 Let’s do this!

 This post contains affiliate links.
 For more information, see my disclosures here.

 This means you need fewer calories to just STAY the same weight.

 Even if you manage to keep your weight down through sheer effort and willpower, the balance of muscle to fat will slowly change.

 Take a look at the pound of butter, below.
 You may not think a pound here or there, either lost or gained matters much.

 But that is one pound of fat.
-I’m telling you, when you see it like this, each one of these babies that replaces a pound of lost muscle is UNWELCOME!
+I’m telling you, when you see it like this, each one of these babies replacing a pound of lost muscle is UNWELCOME!

-And since muscle tissue uses more energy than fat tissue, the more muscle you have, the more calories you’ll burn just by sitting around!
+And since muscle tissue burns more energy than fat tissue, the more muscle you have, the more calories you’ll burn just by sitting around!